 38. There was an opening credits controversy regarding The Empire Strikes Back.

-To keep the iconic Star Wars logo with the opening crawl, Lucas and the filmmakers wanted to once again put the full credits at the end of the movie (which in the late 1970s and early ‘80s was an unusual practice), which caused the Writers and Directors Guilds to try to pull the movie from theaters because of credit rules.
+To keep the iconic Star Wars logo with the opening crawl, Lucas and the filmmakers wanted to once again put the full credits at the end of the movie for Empire.
+This caused the Writers and Directors Guilds to try to pull the movie from theaters because of credit rules.

 On Star Wars, writer-director Lucas’s name was at least at the start of the film due to the Lucasfilm Ltd. title card, but on Empire, the new director and writers were relegated to the end credits.
-The DGA and WGA fined both Lucas and Kershner, and Lucas paid them in full.
+Per guild rules, they had to be at the beginning, resulting in both Lucas and Kershner being fined over the issue (Lucas paid them in full).
 The attempt to sabotage the movie by pulling it from theaters on a technicality caused Lucas to withdraw his membership from the DGA, WGA, and the Motion Picture Association (he has yet to return).

-39. The film marked the end of Gary Kurtz and George Lucas’s partnership.
+39. Empire marked the end of Lucas and Gary Kurtz’s partnership.

 Though it’s George Lucas’ name that’s most synonymous with the Star Wars universe, producer Gary Kurtz—who came up with the title for The Empire Strikes Back and also served as an uncredited assistant director—was an essential contributor to the first two films.
 Yet the pair ended their partnership following The Empire Strikes Back.
 “I could see where things were headed,” Kurtz told the Los Angeles Times in 2010 of his reasons for stepping far, far away from Lucas’ film galaxy.
 “The toy business began to drive the [Lucasfilm] empire.
 It’s a shame.
 They make three times as much on toys as they do on films.
 It’s natural to make decisions that protect the toy business but that’s not the best thing for making quality films.”

-40. Mark Hamill wasn’t a fan of some of Lucas’s post-release tinkering.
+40. Hamill wasn’t a fan of some of Lucas’s post-release tinkering.